TheDaemoness/IceAndShadow3/README.md

+_The dust is still settling from the 1.14 -> 1.15 migration.
+Things are more likely to be broken than usual._

 _Here be Navistra-scaled dragons.
 This mod is heavily WIP and should be considered entirely unfit for purpose until version 0.1.0.0, and incomplete until version 1.0.0.0_